Sainte-Brigitte-de-Laval: Government

+Due to the 2022 Canadian federal electoral redistribution, Sainte-Brigitte-de-Laval was redistricted to the nearby riding of Montmorency—Charlevoix, which is represented by Gabriel Hardy of the Conservative Party since 2025.

-Sainte-Brigitte-de-Laval forms part of the federal electoral district of Portneuf—Jacques-Cartier and has been represented by Joël Godin of the Conservative Party since 2015.
+Before that, Sainte-Brigitte-de-Laval formed part of the federal electoral district of Portneuf—Jacques-Cartier and was represented by Joël Godin of the Conservative Party between 2015 and 2025.
 Provincially, Sainte-Brigitte-de-Laval is part of the Montmorency electoral district and is represented by Jean-François Simard of the Coalition Avenir Québec since 2018.